egelhaus/postiz-app/SECURITY.md

 When reporting a security vulnerability, please provide as much detail as possible, including:

-* A clear description of the vulnerability
+* A clear description of the vulnerability.
-* Steps to reproduce the vulnerability
+* Steps to reproduce the vulnerability.
-* Any relevant code or configuration files
+* Any relevant code or configuration files.

 ## Supported Versions